sund0g/react-tutorial/README.md

+# Description

+This is the coursework from the [Udemy](https://www.udemy.com/) course [The Complete React Developer Course (with Redux)](https://www.udemy.com/react-2nd-edition/learn/v4/content)

 # Dev environment setup

 1. Install Node.js from <https://nodejs.org/en/>.
 Select 'next' until the install is completed.
 Node.js is the foundation for React.